usrecnik/ddlfs/README.md

 Where to store temporary files - offline copies of DDL statements while their files are open.
 `/tmp` location is used by default.
 All files created by **ddlfs** have names prefixed by `ddlfs-<PID>` in this folder.

+**`keepcache`**
+Local temporary files (created in `temppath=` folder) are deleted on umount by default.
+Specify this mount option to keep those temp files intact after umount.
+This has performance benefits when using `filesize=-1`.

 **`filesize=`**`0`
 All `.sql` files report file size as specified by this parameter - unless if file is currently open; correct file size is always returned for currently open files.
-Usign default value `0` (or not specifying this parameter) should be OK for most cases, however, some applications refuse to read files with zero length and only read files up to returned file size.
+Using default value `0` (or not specifying this parameter) should be OK for most cases, however, some applications refuse to read files with zero length and only read files up to returned file size.
+If you use such application with `ddlfs` specify this parameter to be `-1`, which will cause ddlfs to *always* return correct file sizes.
+This has a bit of performance penalty as `ddlfs` must read contents of every object of specified type in order to list their correct file sizes (`ls -l`).
-If you use such application with `ddlfs` specify this parameter to be greater than any database object (`10485760`, this is 10mb, should be enough in most cases).
+Possible alternative is to set this parameter to any value larger then any database object, e.g. to `10485760`, this is 10mb, which should be enough in most cases).
+Note that this may also confuse some applications.

 Tips for VIM
 ------------